 - What happens if you take CBD daily for sustained periods of time?

 - What is the effect of CBD on the developing brain (such as on children who take CBD)?

 - What are the effects of CBD on the developing fetus or breastfed newborn?

 - How does CBD interact with herbs and other plant materials?

 - Does CBD cause male reproductive toxicity in humans, as has been reported in studies of animals?

 You may have noticed that cannabidiol (CBD) seems to be available almost everywhere, and marketed as a variety of products including drugs, food, dietary supplements, cosmetics, and animal health products.
-Other than one prescription drug product to treat two rare, severe forms of epilepsy, the U.S. Food and Drug Administration (FDA) has not approved any other CBD products, and there is very limited available information about CBD, including about its effects on the body.
+Other than one prescription drug product to treat seizures associated with Lennox Gastaut syndrome (LGS), Dravet syndrome (DS), or tuberous sclerosis complex (TSC) in people one year of age and older, the U.S. Food and Drug Administration (FDA) has not approved any other CBD products, and there is very limited available information about CBD, including about its effects on the body.

 The FDA recognizes the significant public interest in cannabis and cannabis-derived compounds, particularly CBD.
 However, there are many unanswered questions about the science, safety, and quality of products containing CBD.
 The agency is working on answering these questions through ongoing efforts including feedback from a recent FDA hearing and information and data gathering through a public docket.